M-Files/MFilesSamplesAndLibraries/Libraries/MFaaP.MFWSClient/Readme.md

 Currently two methods of authentication are supported: authentication using credentials, and Windows Single Sign On.

-Note that the M-Files Web Service will provide authentication tokens even if the credentials are incorrect.
-This is by design.

 ## Authenticating using credentials

 ```csharp